 These Christmas pumpkin dog waffles are a healthy and easy way to treat your pet this holiday.
 Made with only 5 ingredients and you can feel good about giving your pup their own special breakfast.

-I’ve been wanting to make waffles for my dog for a while now and today I bit the bullet and made her some.
-She loved it!
-Seriously this is the best treat I’ve made her so far and it was so easy.
+Seriously these dog waffles are the best treats I’ve made her so far and it was so easy.
 I made sure to use healthy ingredients but ones that she would enjoy.
 She’s my special pup and brings our family such joy so I felt she deserved a treat.
-Of course she ended up eating two of them while I was trying to get her picture but that’s all she will get today.
-(And no I don’t let my dog sit at the table … just for this picture.) 🙂

 These were very simple and the ingredients I used were pumpkin, oatmeal, eggs, an apple and coconut oil.
 I made sure to look them all up to see if they would be ok for her to eat.
-Why I feel these are healthy:

 - Coconut oil: good for their skin, coat, digestion and may reduce allergies (PetMd article)